How to create frontend WordPress user profile page

 Creating a user profile form with Ultimate Member

 Under Ultimate Member > Forms you can also create and edit your login and profile forms.
 We can use it to allow our WordPress users to edit their profile on the frontend.
 Now let’s start by creating a new form.
 We will use this form as our profile page template for the different user types.
 Having multiple forms is useful if each user type has a role or a set of custom fields.
 For example, you can have different profile page templates for different user types or occupations.

 The form creation screen is composed of many fields.
 Let’s add some fields.
 In case you haven’t registered your desired custom user fields, you can do that when adding them to a form.
 For example, if we want to know the primary programming language of our developers, that can be stored in a custom field.
 From the profile registration, you can click on the “add new” field:

 Then select the field type – in our example, it could be a radio or dropdown field:

 Next let’s add all of the custom field details.
 There are various options that Ultimate Member makes available.
 All of the options are clearly explained when you hover on the question mark icon.
 Some of the most important fields that you should pay attention to are:

 - Meta Key – the Ultimate Member user profile data is stored as user meta.
+This allows you to add user meta to profile page.
 You need to carefully choose a unique descriptive meta key that is going to store the data of this field, as you won’t be able to change it once the field is created.

 - Visibility – setting whether this field will be available in the view profile, edit profile or both pages